-- In-house load consumption for generators: the usual analysis period for the in-house load uses the default period (from the first date of the previous 'like' season to the calculation up to date), which may lead to a higher PRAF_L.
-However, as the load volume is small (under 10 MWh), a higher PRAF_L does not result a materially higher MCL. - Low load consumption for customers: when a participant's load consumption is low, e.g., lower than 10MWh, the typical PRAF_L analysis period for the load is a default period (previous 'like' season).
+- In-house load consumption for generators: the usual analysis period for in-house load uses the default period (from the first date of the previous 'like' season to the calculation up to date), which may lead to a higher PRAF_L.
+However, as the load volume is small (under 10 MWh), a higher PRAF_L does not result in a materially higher MCL. - Low load consumption for customers: when a participant's load consumption is low, e.g., lower than 10MWh, the typical PRAF_L analysis period for the load is a default period (previous 'like' season).
 This may lead to a higher PRAF_L.
-However, as the load volume is small, a higher PRAF_L does not result a materially higher MCL. - New registrations: PRAF calculations are based on market participant data from the previous 'like' season.
-For new customers who became effective in 2013, their load patterns would indicate a sudden change in load volatility as they started trading in the market.
-This could result in a higher PRAF for the seasons in which the load volatility is still high.
-A PRAF that better reflects a market participant's risk should be observed in the 2015 reviews. - Low outstandings level: participants with low outstandings levels in the season, generally have a low PRAF_L.
+However, as the load volume is small, a higher PRAF_L does not result in a materially higher MCL. - Lower consumption in peak half-hourly periods: participants with lower consumption levels in peak periods than off-peak periods, generally have a low PRAF_L.